Table of Contents

 How People Describe This Pain Pattern

-People complain about pain just inside of the shoulder blade, and in the thumb, and index finger.
-It doesn’t always create pain in the hand; sometimes it is tingling like it is “falling asleep” or “going numb.”
+People complain about pain just inside the shoulder blade, thumb, and index finger.
+Notably, it doesn’t always create pain in the hand; sometimes, it tingles like it is “falling asleep” or “going numb.”
 Sometimes, they have pain or tingling when reaching out with the hands near shoulder level, like when you’re driving or cutting hair.

-The pattern almost never occurs completely, as illustrated.
-But this pain along the shoulder blade and in the hand are most common.
-As the illustration indicates, the pain, tingling and “numbing” is most likely to occur in the areas of darkest red.
-When there are stiff, swollen hands, the sensations around the index finger and thumb are a greater focus, although the tension behind the shoulder is often there.
-If I press into this muscle at the base of the neck, the client almost always describes the sensation between the shoulder blades and down the arm.
+Commonly, when there are stiff, swollen hands, the sensations around the index finger and thumb are a greater focus.
+However, the tension behind the shoulder is often there.
+However, if I press into this muscle at the base of the neck, the client describes the sensation between the shoulder blades and down the arm.

 How You Activate and Intensify This Pain Pattern